cb-linux/breath/README.md

 Reboot, and with the USB plugged in, press <kbd>CTRL</kbd> <kbd>U</kbd>.
 After a black screen for 10 seconds, the system should display a login screen.

+### Audio

+If your device is one of the devices on the above list, you can enable audio.

+Run `setup-audio` once booted into Breath.
+Reboot.

+Now, whenever you want audio, run `sudo systemctl start alsa-reload`.

 ## How does everything work?

 This project uses the ChromeOS Kernel and firmware.
 Touchscreen and all other peripherals *just work*.